SebMay99/modified_stability_scale_estimation/README.md

 ````

 ##### 7. Using the joystick:
+The buttons can be checked and modified in the `bebopdrone_joystick.cpp` file.
+The default buttons for an XBOX 360 controller are:
 - Horizontal movement: Left stick
 - Rotate: Right stick (left to right)
 - Vertical movement: Right stick (up to down)